jwiaduck/pyastest/README.md

 ===========================
 a command line tool to parse, modify, and compare Python ASTs

-sort of providing an interface to ast.py.
+sort of providing an interface to ast.py. initially to provide some better scripting capabilities, but it might evolve into a suite of tools.

 # Quick Start
 Note: Developed with Python 3.9.10!